z0hra1n/MONOLITH-WALKMAN/README.md

 It uses the audiophile - grade dac, ES9039Q2M for superior audio quality.

+It also has a sd card slot for loading all your favourite songs and abums

 It is all held together by a densely packed pcb.

 It is inspired by premium design and has an aluminum enclosure which also helps in heat dissipation.